Reviewed by Oct 05, 2020| Updated on

 Furthermore, the actual identification of the time in which assistance is needed and the implementation of the price support measures are left to the states.

-Small Farmers Agribusiness Consortium (SFAC), a society promoted by the Ministry of Agriculture for linking agriculture to private enterprises and investment and technology, will maintain the PSF as a central corpus fund.
+Small Farmers Agribusiness Consortium (SFAC), a society promoted by the Ministry of Agriculture for linking agriculture to private enterprises, investment, and technology, will maintain the PSF as a central corpus fund.
 SFAC will assume the role of the Fund Manager.